ankushlohiya001/p5nodejs/README.md

 # nodeP5
-mimic P5.js in sdl using nodejs and native-canvas
+mimic P5.js in sdl using nodejs and node-sdl-canvas

 work in progress!!